hugo-t-b/scriptor/scriptor/README.md

 ```

 ### Recursive usage
 Some of the forms that `scriptor` returns are the principal parts of a distinct derived word (e.g., participles, comparative and superlative adjectives, etc.).
-To access specific forms of these words, they must be passed back into `scriptor`.
+To access specific forms of these words, they must be passed back to `scriptor`.
 ```ts
 import scriptor from "scriptor";